Alen-Pavlic/Alen-Pavlic.github.io/_pages/conferences.md

 Invited talks
 ====

 1. *Standing-wave acoustophoresis of Legionella species and the influence of multibody effects*.
-Invited speaker at an international scientific conference [Acoustofluidics 2022](https://www.acoustofluidics.net), Glasgow, Scotland, October 19-21, 2022.
+Invited speaker at an international scientific conference [Acoustofluidics 2022](https://www.acoustofluidics.net){:target="_blank"}{:rel="noopener noreferrer"}, Glasgow, Scotland, October 19-21, 2022.

 1. *Acoustophoresis of Legionella spp. and Acanthamoeba castellanii*.
 Seminar of Institute of Food and Beverage Innovation, ZHAW, Wädenswil, Switzerland, September 15, 2022.
 Invited by Prof. Lars Fieseler.